-Our volunteers commit to one to two hours a week to join an Elementary School teacher’s Zoom meeting with students.
-The teacher will place the volunteer, along with either one or two students, into a Zoom breakout room.
+Our volunteers commit to one to two hours a week to visit an Elementary School classroom to read with students.
+The teacher will provide the volunteer with a book or reading activity, and match them with either one or two students at a table for the volunteer to read with students.
 The teacher in that classroom directs which children the volunteer is to work with and the materials to be used.
 The volunteer determines what day of the week they are available and after registering for a specific school, the school assigns the volunteer to a specific classroom.
 Sometimes the volunteers work one on one and sometimes one on two.

 Why do we use churches to recruit volunteers?